Piero Sraffa: Personal connections

 Sraffa was instrumental in securing Gramsci's prison notebooks from the Fascist authorities after the latter's death in 1937.
-In 1924, Gramsci published a letter from Sraffa "Problems of today and of Tomorrow", Gramsci published 1924 a letter from Sraffa (without signing, signed S.).
+In 1924, Gramsci published a letter from Sraffa "Problems of Today and of Tomorrow", Gramsci published 1924 a letter from Sraffa (without signing, signed S.).
 In the letter, Sraffa emphasizes the function of bourgeois opposition in the struggle against fascism and the importance of democratic institutions for the social and political development of the proletariat.
 Seeing the Italian Communist Party as weak, Sraffa recommended collaboration with the bourgeois opposition to fascism.
 In his answer, Gramsci rejected this suggestion, but he followed Sraffa's advice several years later.

 Norman Malcolm famously credits Sraffa with providing Ludwig Wittgenstein with the conceptual break that founded the Philosophical Investigations, by means of a rude gesture on Sraffa's part:

 Wittgenstein was insisting that a proposition and what it describes must have the same 'logical form', the same 'logical multiplicity'.
-Sraffa made a gesture, familiar to Neapolitans as meaning something like disgust or contempt, of brushing the underneath of his chin with an outward sweep of the finger-tips of one hand.
+Sraffa made a gesture, familiar to Neapolitans as meaning something like disgust or contempt, of brushing the underneath of his chin with an outward sweep of the fingertips of one hand.
 And he asked: 'What is the logical form of that?'

 In the introduction to Philosophical Investigations, Wittgenstein mentions discussions with Sraffa over many years and says: "I am indebted to this stimulus for the most consequential ideas in this book".
 However, Sraffa broke off his weekly conversations with Wittgenstein in 1946 despite the latter's protests; and when the philosopher said he would talk about anything Sraffa wanted, "'Yes', Sraffa replied, 'but in your way'".

 Sraffa and Wittgenstein influenced each other deeply.
 While Wittgenstein made his famous turn from the Tractatus Logico-Philosophicus to the Philosophical Investigations wherein he jettisoned the previous idea that the world comprised an atomistic set of propositional facts for the notion that meaning derives from its use within a holistic self-enclosed system.
 Analogously, Sraffa was rebutting the neoclassical paradigm which was similarly atomistic and individualistic.
 While there are disputes about how to interpret Sraffa none dispute Sraffa's influence.